oceanprotocol/tokengated-next-chatgpt/README.md

 NEXT_PUBLIC_WEB3AUTH_MESSAGE="Please sign this message to confirm your identity.
 Nonce:"
 NEXT_PUBLIC_APP_DOMAN="@yourdomain.com"
 ```
-1. Before you test, make sure to override your build command with: `yarn generate && yarn build` so Vercel rebuilds the sdk.ts
+1. Setup your vercel to rebuild the sdk.ts build `yarn generate && yarn build`
 1. After Vercel is deployed, update your Supabase's Project: [Authentication / URL Configuration / Site URL](https://supabase.com/dashboard/project/) to be your Vercel's app URL.

 ## Publish Datatoken

 We recommend using the [Alchemy Mumbai Testnet](https://www.alchemy.com/overviews/mumbai-testnet) to deploy your datatoken.
 It will be fast and free.
 1. Let's begin by adding the Mumbai network to your wallet.
 ```